Accessibility regulations: disproportionate burden assessment

 Find out how we're checking our websites for accessibility issues, and what we consider to be a disproportionate burden.

-Suffolk County Council is committed to meeting its legal obligations set out in the The Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018 ("No. 2 Regulations").
+Suffolk County Council is committed to meeting its legal obligations set out in The Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018 ("No. 2 Regulations").

 However, we have a complex collection of websites and limited resources to check them all for accessibility issues.